-All of the Ordinary Shares and Warrants offered by the Selling Securityholders pursuant to this prospectus will be sold by them for their respective accounts.
+All of the Ordinary Shares and Private Warrants offered by the Selling Securityholders pursuant to this prospectus will be sold by them for their respective accounts.
 We will not receive any of the proceeds from these sales.

-We could receive up to an aggregate of approximately \$212,750,000 from the exercise of all Warrants, assuming the exercise in full of such Warrants for cash, but we would only receive such proceeds if and when the warrantholders exercise the Warrants which, based on the current trading price of our Ordinary Shares, is unlikely unless there is a relevant increase in trading price.
+We could receive up to an aggregate of approximately \$212,750,000 from the exercise of all Warrants, assuming the exercise in full of such Warrants for cash.
+There is no assurance that our Warrants will be in the money prior to their expiration or that the holders of the Warrants will elect to exercise any or all of such Warrants.
+We believe the likelihood that Warrant holders will exercise their Warrants, and therefore any cash proceeds that we may receive in relation to the exercise of the Warrants overlying shares being offered for sale is, among other things, dependent upon the market price of our Ordinary Shares.
+If the market price for our Ordinary Shares is less than the exercise price of a holder's Warrant, we would not expect such holder to exercise its Warrants as it would be selling at a loss if they sold their Ordinary Shares.
+To the extent that any Warrants are exercised on a "cashless basis" under the limited circumstances in which such exercises are permitted, the amount of cash we would receive from the exercise of the Warrants will decrease.
 We expect to use the net proceeds from the exercise of the Warrants, if any, for general corporate purposes, which may include acquisitions or other strategic investments or repayment of outstanding indebtedness.
 We will have broad discretion over the use of any proceeds from the exercise of the Warrants.